 Roadside parking is available on the promenade, with additional P&D parking nearby.
 Access to the shore is down a concrete ramp or steps.
 Dog restrictions apply between the harbour wall and the groyne at the end of the promenade from April to September inclusive.
 Facilities include an ice-cream shop, toilets, drinking water and a first aid post.

-West of the castle is another sandy beach with groynes, known as Marine Beach.
-This beach is generally safe for swimming and has plenty of free roadside parking, as well as a small (free) car park at the western end.
+Marine Beach is west of the castle, and is sandy with some shingle and interspersed with groynes.
+It's generally safe for swimming and has plenty of roadside parking and a small (free) car park at the western end.
 Dog restrictions apply at the eastern (castle) end of this beach up as far as Queen's Road.

-Criccieth village has a good range of shops, pubs and cafes and a railway station, all within easy walking distance of the beach.
+Criccieth village has a good range of shops, pubs and cafes and a railway station, all within easy walking distance.